thunderbird/webext-docs/browserAction.rst

          :name: ``title``
          :type: (string or null)

-         The string the toolbar action should display when moused over.
+         The string the browserAction should display when moused over.